 Instructions

-- Add 1 tablespoon oil into a large pan with 1 onion, 2 carrots and 2 teaspoon mixed herbs - soften on medium heat (5 - 10 minutes)
+- Add 1 tablespoon oil into a large pan with 1 onion (chopped), 2 carrots (chopped) and 2 teaspoon mixed herbs - soften on medium heat (5 - 10 minutes)

 - Whilst vegetables are cooking, add plain flour, salt and pepper onto a plate dry 900 g diced shoulder of beef with kitchen paper - then toss the beef through the flour mixture to fully coat each individual piece